-Choose characters, attachments, and scenarios from any Funkoverse game and mix them up to discover powerful character combinations and to devise new strategies.
+Choose characters, items, and scenarios from any DC Comics Funkoverse game and mix them up to discover powerful character combinations and to devise new strategies.
 Pit your collection against your friend's collection to see who can make the best combination.

 If you and your opponent have the same game, everyone can play with their favorite characters.
-If you play with more than one Funkoverse game of the same type, characters with the same name cannot be allies.
-(Iron Man cannot ally with another Iron Man.)
+If you play with more than one DC Comics Funkoverse game of the same type, characters with the same name cannot be allies.
+(Wonder Woman cannot ally with another Wonder Woman.)

-A recommended game of Funkoverse uses three characters and one item per side, but you can experiment with more attachments and more characters as your collection grows!
+A recommended game of DC Comics Funkoverse uses three characters and one item per side, but you can experiment with more items and more characters as your collection grows!